The purpose of this scholarship is to provide financial support for a school nurse to participate in an advocacy education program.

 - Submit proof of attendance at the advocacy education program.

-- The scholarship must be used for advocacy education completed within one year of receiving the award.
+- The scholarship must be used for advocacy education completed within 1 year of receiving the award.

-- The winner must submit an interim report by June 1st in the event the action plan is not complete.
+- The winner must submit an Interim Report by June 1 in the event the action plan is not complete.

 - Scholarship funds must be returned upon failure to attend program or submit required advocacy plan.